All Episodes

 This FBI informant wanted to tell Congress about the Russian nuclear corruption case.

-An American businessman who worked for years undercover for the FBI, confidential witness, was literally blocked by the Obama Justice Department from telling Congress, which is what they're supposed to do about the conversations, transactions, the things that he witnessed as it relates to this Russian nuclear industry effort to win over favor from Bill and Hillary Clinton and influence the administration's decisions, which they successfully did.
+An American businessman who worked for years undercover for the FBI, confidential witness, was literally blocked by the Obama Justice Department from telling Congress, which is what they're supposed to do, about the conversations, transactions, the things that he witnessed as it relates to this Russian nuclear industry effort to win over favor from Bill and Hillary Clinton and influence the administration's decisions, which they successfully did.

 Anyway, from circa.com, Sarah Carter is back with us.

-Uh Sarah, why don't we start with the details, then we'll go to Greg for the legal side of this.
+Then we'll go to Greg for the legal side of this.

-Uh these developments are very preparing, Sean.
+These developments are very profound, Sean.

 There's some circumstances in his life that are pushing him in that direction.